 In general, educational policymakers evaluate how well a curriculum meets previously set goals for student performance.
 They research teaching methods and techniques and develop procedures to determine the levels of teacher performance and student achievement.
 Their job is very closely tied to, and often combined with, curriculum development.

 However, at its highest levels, education policy encompasses much larger undertakings, such as the No Child Left Behind Act.

-Is Educational Research and Policymaking Right for Me?
+Is Educational Research and Policy Right for Me?

 To excel as an educational researcher and policymaker, you have to truly thrive among figures, charts, graphs, briefs, legal documents and data-management tools.
 You must also be naturally inquisitive and enjoy a deep understanding of what you study.
 You probably find yourself attracted to hard facts and are most happy when the best possible educational methods are well-researched and used efficiently.

-How Do I Start a Career in Education Research or Policy?
+How Do I Start a Career in Education Research and Policy?